Whitegoods Help article

 Where are Samsung home appliances made?

 Samsung Electronics operates manufacturing facilities across multiple countries.
 Samsung appliances sold in the UK and Europe are produced at factories in South Korea, Poland, Slovakia, and other locations depending on the appliance category.
-Samsung’s dishwashers for the European market have been produced at its facility in Wrocław, Poland.
+Samsung’s dishwashers for the European market have historically been produced at its facility in Wrocław, Poland.
 The specific manufacturing origin of individual models can vary and is typically stated in the product’s documentation or on the product itself.

 What is Samsung Bespoke?